cityofaustin/dts-traffic-signal-metrics/readme.md

 # Traffic Signal Metrics

-This script fetches traffic signal metrics from the INRIX API and upserts them into a Socrata data portal dataset.
+This script fetches traffic signal metrics from the INRIX API and upserts them to Socrata.

 ## Usage